rotskoff-group/polycomp/docs/getting_started.md

     conda env create --file polycomp.yml

+The package will also require a working CUDA installation.

 ## Running the tests

 You can make sure that your installation has worked by running